fargito/devto-articles/blog-posts/1-announcing-swarmion/announcing-swarmion.md

 ---
-published: true
+published: false
-title: 'Introducing Swarmion 🐝, a framework for shipping type-safe Serverless microservices at scale'
+title: 'Introducing Swarmion 🐝, a Type-safe Serverless Microservices Framework'
 cover_image: TODO
 description: TODO
-tags: serverless, typescript, monorepo, microservices
+tags: serverless, typescript, monorepo, microservices, swarmion
 series:
 canonical_url:
 ---

-The serverless computing paradigm introduced a lots of opportunities to create more scalable and cost-efficient software, but it also came with its lot of challenges, some of which we harshly experienced.
+The serverless computing paradigm introduced a lot of opportunities to create more scalable and cost-efficient software, but it also came with many challenges, some of which we harshly experienced.

-After more than two years spent building multiple real world applications, ranging from small startups to large groups, we have decided to share our learnings and help other teams build awesome products.
+After more than two years spent building multiple real-world applications, ranging from small startups to large groups, we decided to share our learnings and help other teams build awesome products.

 This is why we would like to introduce **Swarmion**, an open-source framework, dedicated to Serverless microservices.
 A great emphasis has been done on developer experience, since working with a Typescript monorepo is a challenge.

 ## What is Swarmion? 🐝

-Swarmion is an open-source Framework for building Type-safe Serverless microservices at scale.
-It takes full advantage of the **Serverless Framework** to handle deployment and provisioning of resources, while adding support for microservices and end-to-end type-safety.
+Swarmion is an open-source framework for building type-safe Serverless microservices at scale.
+It takes full advantage of the **Serverless Framework** to handle provisioning and deployment of resources, while adding support for microservices and end-to-end type-safety.

 It is composed of two parts:

 - a **template** for starting state-of-the-art projects
 - a set of **tools and plugins**, to ease the communication between microservices and secure their deployment

-Today, we are going to focus on the first part, more articles to come...
+Today, we are going to focus on the first part, stay tuned for more articles...

 ## TL:DR, create an app using the swarmion template